Flimster/Python_Group_Project/README.md

 ### Deployment

-It is not recommended to deploy the system on a live server since this program is in it's early alpha stage, and has not gone trough extensive security testing.
+It is not recommended to deploy the system on a live server since this program is in it's early alpha stage, and has not gone through extensive security testing.

 ### Authors